 1. Uneven tensions throughout quilting motifs ( eyelashes on curved motifs)

 The bottom thread keeps showing up on top.
 Why is the stitches tension uneven?
-They show up fine on those rather straight lines, but see at those curves!
+They show up fine on those rather straight lines, but look at those curves!
 They start showing up like eyelashes.

 Does that sound like your problem?
 Your stitches looking like this photo below?